Reference ID: MET-D8C4 | Process Engineering Reference Sheets Calculation Guide

 Introduction & Context

 Specific cake resistance, denoted α, quantifies how much a filter cake opposes flow per unit mass of solids deposited.
-It is the key parameter in the constant-pressure filtration equation and is indispensable for sizing batch Nutsche filters, plate-and-frame presses, rotary drums, and any equipment where solids accumulate on a porous medium.
+It is the key parameter in the constant‑pressure filtration equation and directly relates to the total resistance in cake filtration, making it indispensable for sizing batch Nutsche filters, plate‑and‑frame presses, rotary drums, and any equipment where solids accumulate on a porous medium.
 A reliable α value allows engineers to predict filtration time, filter area, cake thickness, and washing or drying cycles without resorting to costly pilot trials.

 The laboratory determination is normally performed in a Buchner funnel or dead-end filtration cell at constant pressure.
 By recording cumulative filtrate volume V versus time t and plotting t/V against V, the slope of the resulting straight line gives the information needed to compute α under the assumption of an incompressible cake and laminar flow through the pores.